 Thanks to Kim from Cake Pop Stands by KCBakes, I love making Baby Rattle Cake Pops!
-This time I thought I would make them for a Gender Reveal and show you how!
+This time I thought I would make Gender Reveal Baby Rattle Cake Pops.
+Want to see how it’s done?!

-I use the Easy Roller and 1 inch insert of course to roll the cake pop balls for either end.
+I used the standard Easy Roller ball size.
+However since the other side of the “rattle” is smaller, I also use the optional 1 inch insert!
 To Decorate them, some SweetWorks Candy Pearls for the top, Candy Melts, ribbon bows, white nonpareils, and paper straws.

 Next, bake a white/vanilla cake!
 This is a Betty Crocker French Vanilla, but any white cake will do 🙂

 I have 8 inch paper straws so I cut them in half to make 4 inch, much bigger than that and the “rattles” just don’t look right.

 Now here is the fun part!
 Put your cake into the food processor and add in a little Pink.